Vinyl Art Stickers

 No wall space?
 No problem, the world is now yours for the stickin'

 These premium quality waterproof custom die-cut stickers come in a classic matte finish and are perfect for cars, water bottles, laptops and sports equipment.
-They're specifically designed and tested for the elements so go wild and brighten up your favourite outdoor surfaces and gear.
+They're specifically designed and tested for the harshest elements so you can bring them wherever you roam.

 Showcasing the natural curves of our local Red Belt Fungi (Forest Echoes), each Echo is hand harvested and dried out over several weeks, creating a one of a kind West Coast art piece.

 Traditionally, First Nations Tribes gathered Forest Echoes along the West Coast for their medicinal and energetic properties.
 They believed that they caused echoes in the woods and placed them in their houses for protection from dark energy.
 As saprophytes they create new life from death, and are revered for their potent immune boosting compounds that may very well save the world one day.